lisds/ds-100-sql/README.md

 ## Caveats

 In fact, breaking the letter but not the spirit of the license, there is a bug-fix in the `pandas_exercises.ipynb` and `sql_exercises.ipynb` notebooks, which otherwise break on import with current Pandas.
-See those files for comment and detail.
+See those files for comment and detail, and [this issue](https://github.com/DS-100/textbook/issues/172) for my report.